Remarks on Automorphism and Cohomology of Cyclic Coverings: Automorphisms of Finite Cyclic Coverings

 \begin{theorem} Let $f: X\rightarrow \PP^n_{\CC}$ be a smooth $k$-fold cyclic covering over the complex numbers with $n\geq 2$.
 Suppose that $X$ is not a quadric hypersurface.
 Then the natural representation

 is faithful. \end{theorem}

-\begin{proof} If the dimension of $X$ is $2$, then the theorem follows from Proposition \ref{propfaithsurface}.
-We assume that dim$X$ is at least $3$.
+\begin{proof} If the dimension of $X$ is $2$, it is a conclusion of Proposition \ref{propfaithsurface}.
+In the following the dimension of $X$ is at least $3$.

-Let $g$ be an automorphism of $X$ such that $\varphi(g)=\Id$, and let $G$ be the cyclic group generated by $g$.
-It follows from Theorem \ref{finiteauto} that $G$ is a finite group.
-Suppose that $Y$ is a small deformation of $X$.
-It follows from Theorem \ref{thmunobs} that the natural group action $G\times X\rightarrow X$ can be extended to a group action $G\times Y\rightarrow Y$ with $G\in \Aut(Y)$.
+Let $g$ be any automorphism of $X$ such that $\varphi(g)=\Id$, and let $G$ be the cyclic group generated by $g$.
+It follows from Theorem \ref{finiteauto} that $G$ is a finite group and Theorem \ref{thmunobs} that the action of $G$ on $X$ can be deformed to an action of $G$ on a very general deformation $Y$ of $X$ with $G\subset \Aut(Y)$.
+Recall that $Y$ remains a smooth cyclic covering.
+Hence it follows from Theorem \ref{finiteauto} that $\Aut(Y)=\Cov(Y/\PP^n)$.
+By the faithfulness of the representation $\varphi|_{\Cov(X/\PP^n)}$, we conclude that the group $G$ is trivial.
+Therefore, a very general deformation of the automorphism $g$ of $X$ is the identity map.

-On the other hand, it follows from Theorem \ref{thm3.8} that the small deformation $Y$ remains a smooth cyclic covering of $\PP^n$ branched along a smooth hypersurface $D_Y$.
-Note that the degree of $D_Y$ is at least 3 since $X$ is not a quadric hypersurface in our hypothesis, then the linear automorphism group $\Aut_L(D_Y)$ of a general smooth hypersurface $D_Y$ is trivial, see \cite{MM}.
-Therefore, it follows from Proposition \ref{prop4.3} that $\Aut(Y)=\Cov(Y/\PP^n)$ for a general small deformation $Y$.
-By Proposition \ref{prop4.1}, we conclude that the group $G$ is trivial.
-Therefore, the automorphism $g$ of $X$ can be deformed to an identity $g_Y=\Id_Y$ of $Y$.
 It implies that $g=\Id_X$ by specialization.

 \end{proof}